agavrilov76/ExpectIt/README.md

 ```
 Interacting via SSH
 --------------------
-Here is an example how to talk to a public SSH service on http://sdf.org using the JSch library.
+Here is an example on how to talk to a public SSH service on http://sdf.org using the JSch library.
 Note: you will to add [the jsch library](http://www.jcraft.com/jsch/) to your project dependencies.
 ```java
         JSch jSch = new JSch();